-Currently working on a brand new album and now frequently playing with his full live band, Gozer Goodspeed & The Neon Gamblers - comprising Bill Birks on bass and Charlie Bishop on drums - Gozer has some very exciting live shows schduled for 2022, including plans to tour across the UK.
+Currently working on brand new material and now frequently playing with his full live band, Gozer Goodspeed & The Neon Gamblers - comprising Bill Birks on bass and Charlie Bishop on drums - Gozer has some very exciting live shows scheduled for spring and summer of 2022, including plans to tour across the UK.

 To stay up to date on all Gozer's news, be sure to subscribe to his mailing list, and check the Gig Diary section of this website for up-to-date details of his live shows.